Ribocentre-switch/Ribocentre-switch.github.io/_pages/structure.md

 permalink: /structures/
 ---
 <h1 class="post-title" itemprop="name headline">Structures</h1>
-This page summarizes structure determination and phasing methods for riboswitches.
-We also list all PDB of the collected riboswitches on the bottom.
+This page provides a summary of the methods used for structure determination and phasing in riboswitch research.
+Additionally, we provide a comprehensive list of all the riboswitches included in this collection, along with their respective Protein Data Bank (PDB) entries.
 <br>
 <br>
 <html>